 Sharing responsibility to create and support community.
 Creating a climate that promotes a sense of community while valuing the uniqueness of the individual.
 Manifesting an ability to adapt to circumstances without compromising our values.

 Creating a welcoming atmosphere personally and institutionally.
 Listening and responding sensitively to all.
 Extending warmth and acceptance to all.
 Welcoming new ideas and being open to change.

 Cherishing and promoting the worth of all human life.
-Treating persons with dignity and reverence without regard to age, gender, race, minority, sexual preference or economic status.
+Treating people with dignity and reverence without regard to age, gender, race, minority, sexual preference or economic status.
 Honoring and supporting the spirituality of each person.
 Valuing the dignity of all work.
-Promoting participation of all persons in the decisions affecting their lives.
+Promoting participation of all people in the decisions affecting their lives.

 Preserving the intellectual and material heritage entrusted to us by past generations.
 Transmitting the treasures of human culture to new generations.
 Creating scholarly, artistic and scientific works which enrich and enlarge human life.
 Integrating thought and action as complementary aspects of a full human life.